pbackx/vcth-java/README.md

 Anyway, you may be wondering why I didn't import the JSON directly into DuckDB.
 I tried that, but the resulting structure is so clunky, I think the resulting SQL would be an unreadable and unmaintainable nightmare.

+## Cursor IDE

+My regular IDE is IntelliJ IDEA, and I've been using it for a long time for pretty much any programming language or framework.

+I totally get what Cursor is trying to do and I like it.
+With Github Copilot in IntelliJ IDEA, you can get very close to the same experience, but not completely.
+AI is just better integrated into Cursor.

+Cursor is definitely missing some things that I like about IntelliJ IDEA.
+Most importantly, configuring Cursor is a nightmare.
+For instance, I was unable to increase some of the font sizes and colors.
+There is libaral use of small gray on black text that my eyes are having a really hard time with.

 # Goal